johndatiles/gatsby-starter-lumen-johndatiles/content/me.md

 I'm a licensed Professional Engineer (PE), registered in both California and Hawaii.

-This website is a way for me to practice writing, learn code, share ideas, and document my life.
-More on that in my first blog post [here](posts/why-im-starting-a-blog).
+This website is a way for me to practice writing, learn code, and share ideas.

 Feel free to reach out to me [@johndatiles](https://twitter.com/johndatiles) on Twitter.

 ### What I'm Doing Now
-Enjoying family life with my wife and baby.
+Enjoying family life.

 Getting back into a writing habit.

+Reading [Man's Search for Meaning](https://www.amazon.com/Mans-Search-Meaning-Viktor-Frankl-ebook/dp/B009U9S6FI) by Viktor E. Frankl.

-<sup>Last Updated: March 20, 2022</sup>
+<sup>Last Updated: July 24, 2022</sup>